-Located in a mid-Market high-rise, a full floor which was previously utilized as a dense server farm was converted into the sustainable and energy efficient new office headquarters for San Francisco’s Department of the Environment (SFE).
-BCCI was brought on during preconstruction to work with the project team during planning and provide budgets for the new improvements to cost effectively transform the space into a modern workplace that supports the agency’s environmental goals and vision.
+Located in a mid-Market high-rise, a full floor which was previously utilized as a dense server farm was converted into the sustainable and energy efficient new office headquarters for the San Francisco’s Department of the Environment (SFE).
+BCCI Construciton was brought on during preconstruction to work with the project team during planning and provide budgets for the new improvements to cost effectively transform the space into a modern workplace that supports the agency’s environmental goals and vision.
 The new office includes classrooms for educating the public about recycling technologies and environmental standards, a reception area that doubles as an all-hands meeting and presentation space, and an “eco center” that features art created from garbage and recycled material that rotates throughout the year.

 To bring a bit of nature into the space, a living wall was added in the open office area.
 Beyond selecting materials containing reclaimed and recycled content, a number of strategies were implemented to conserve natural resources.
 SFE achieved a 49% reduction in indoor potable water use with the installation of .35 gpm aerators in lavatory facets.
 A 30% reduction in energy use was achieved through decreasing lighting density and implementing lighting controls; installing occupancy sensors that tie demand to ventilation system use; purchasing Energy Star equipment and appliances; and installing sub meters to measure conservation at the system level for lighting and plug loads.
 Additionally through BCCI’s waste management plan, the project achieved 98% diversion from landfall.
-The result of integrated design and construction, SFE’s office was awarded LEED CI Platinum certification in 2014.
+The result of integrated design and construction, SFE’s office was awarded LEED-CI Platinum certification.